SCDNR to host 30th Annual Wild Quail Management Seminar January 11, 2018

-Bobwhite quail populations in South Carolina and the Southeast have been declining steadily over the past 60 years due to major land use change and reduction in suitable habitat.
-The 23rd Annual Wild Quail Management Seminar, sponsored by the S.C.
-Department of Natural Resources (DNR) is designed to instruct landowners and land managers in the proper techniques of creating habitat that will support native populations of bobwhite quail.
+Bobwhite quail populations in the Southeast, including South Carolina, have been declining steadily over the past 60 years due to major land use change and reduction in suitable habitat.
+The 30th Annual Wild Quail Management Seminar is designed to instruct landowners and land managers in the proper techniques of creating habitat that will support native populations of bobwhite quail.

-"Properties that consistently carry medium-to high-density wild quail populations are actively managed to provide quail with all the habitat components necessary throughout the year," said Judy Barnes, DNR small game biologist.
+"Properties that consistently carry medium-to-high-density wild quail populations are actively managed to provide quail with all the habitat components necessary throughout the year," SCDNR Wildlife Biologist Willie Simmons stated.
 "These seminars are designed to improve quail habitat management skills and the information is presented so that anyone with an interest can implement these practices on their property regardless of size."